LeNPaul/Lagrange/_posts/2016-02-02-Design-Features.md

 ### Links

 Links are signified mainly through an underline text-decoration, in order to maximize the perceived affordance of clickability (I originally just wanted to make the links a darker shade of grey).

+### Images

+Images were designed to be 1024x600 pixels, with teaser images being 1024x380 pixels.